 - Provide a forum for people involved in different parts of the local food system and local

 - Government officials for fostering collaborative, coordinated actions to improve our local food system.

 The joint board structure best recognizes the existing program overlap and allows for greater collaboration between the City and the County in creating a local, healthy food system and increasing access to food.
-The FHWC will present recommendations for appoints of 12-15 members once the Interlocal Agreement has been approved by the Attorney General (expected by July 2018)
+The FHWC will present recommendations for appoints of 12-15 members.
+The City-County Food and Farm Council has been approved by the City of Manhattan.

 No funds were requested for the Council, however, the Riley County Health Department will be the fiscal agent for any grant funds received.
 The Flint Hills Wellness Coalition was awarded a $10,000 grant in fall 2017 from the American Heart Association and may apply for additional grant funding in the future.
 The Riley County Health Educator will be the staff liaison for the Food and Farm Council.
 The City will also appoint a staff Liaison.

 On March 6, 2018, the Manhattan City Commission approved the interlocal agreement necessary for the Food and Farm Council.
 Minutes from the City Commission meeting are available online.

 On March 12, 2018 the Riley County Board of Health approved the interlocal agreement necessary for the Food and Farm Council.
 Minutes from the County Commission meeting are available online.

 On June 6, 2018, the Manhattan City Commission approved the Joint City-County Food and Farm Council.
 Minutes from the City Commission meeting are available online.